PerryJia90/Simple-FAQ-Web/README.md

  <h5>2.
 As a user I want to like a question so that I can mark which question I liked
  <h5>3.
 As a user I want to unlike a question so that I can cancel the like to this question before.

- # Epic 3 : upload a file
+ # Epic 3 : Upload a file

  <h3> ·user stories: